Multi-Sector General Permit for Stormwater Discharges Associated with Industrial Activity

 **Draft Permit Public Notice**

-The Department has issued the Draft Multi-Sector General Permit for public comment.
-The public is invited to provide written comment on the draft MSGP beginning on Tuesday, February 21, 2017 through the close of business (4:30pm) on Monday, April 3, 2017.
-In addition, a public information meeting will be held on Thursday, March 23, from 1 to 3 pm, at the ANR Annex located at 190 Junction Road, Berlin VT.
-Please see below for the Draft Permit and associated documents.
+The Department has issued the Draft Multi-Sector General Permit for public comment from Tuesday, February 21, 2017 through the close of business (4:30pm) on Monday, April 3, 2017.
+A public information meeting was held on Thursday, March 23, 2017.
+The department will reissue the general permit once there is a set protocol for the new eDMR Rule.
+Please see below for the Draft Permit and associated documents..

 ** Permit Renewal Information**